Dinesh-Kalamegam/one-way-interview-practice/README.md

 Right now I think the bare bone functionality works.

-Not much thought has been put into the design yet so overtime the UI should improve and more questions I find on GitHub will be added
+Not much thought has been put into the design yet (perhaps something with a corporate aesthetic) so overtime the UI should improve and more questions I find on GitHub will be added

 ## Credits